 We expect a surge of medical schools adding introductions to the endocannabinoid system in the next few years.
-Whereas professors Tuma and Ware have real experience and expertise, we suspect that some of the very doctors and scientists who until now ignored or disrespected Cannabinoid Medicine, will be teaching courses about it -or shaping their content.
-Count on them to instill disinformation such as "9% percent of all longterm users become ad-
+Whereas professors Tuma and Ware have real experience and expertise, we suspect that some of the very same doctors and scientists who until now ignored or disrespected Cannabis-based Medicine, will be teaching courses about it -or shaping their content.
+Count on these newly forged experts to instill disinformation such as "9% percent of all longterm users become addicted."